googleapis/google-cloud-cpp/google/cloud/apigateway/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [API Gateway API][cloud-service-docs], a service to <UNKNOWN - NO SERVICE CONFIG DOCUMENTATION SUMMARY>
+This directory contains an idiomatic C++ client library for the [API Gateway API][cloud-service-docs], a service to develop, deploy, secure, and manage APIs with a fully managed gateway.

 This library is **experimental**.
 Its APIS are subject to change without notice.